DeanSellas/mySchool/README.md

 mySchool is an app I am creating for Android, IOS, and Windows phones for my school to show if it is a blue or gold day, what clubs are going on that day, and add your homework to your calendar.
 Currently it is only for Glenbrook South but I have written my code so it can easily be ported to other schools.

+## Letter From Dean

+As of 1/20/17 I will be discontinuing development of mySchool there are many reasons behind this but the main one is I no longer have time to work on this project and I want to move on to bigger and better things so keep your eyes open for future projects.
+You can keep up to date on my projects on blog.thespacecoder.com, that is where I am going to be posting news and updates to work.
+I had a lot of fun creating mySchool and I hope it served you well, it will still be hosted on my website and I will be fixing bugs but no new features will be added.

 ## Current Features

 * Shows what day it is (Blue or Gold for Glenbrook South)